musama-saleem/muhammadusamasaleem.github.io/_pages/positions.md

 ### Research Assistant at Center for Speech and Language Technologies (CSaLT) lab LUMS
 #### June 2020 - Present
 #### Project on counter deepfake misinformation among the low digital literacy population
+##### Our studied focused on minimizing the spread of misinformation in low digital-literacy population by countering deepfakes with Dr.Agha Ali Raza(LUMS).
+We investigated factors influencing belief formation in illiterate people when they are exposed to deepfake audio and video clips.
+I designed text-to-speech systems for generating fake audios of politicians and journalists
 <br/>

 ### Co-Researcher at Data Analytics Lab LUMS
 #### June 2019 - August 2019
 #### Project on recommender system based on enhanced ripple-net algorithm
+##### I improved a recommender system by combing the knowledge of collaborative filtering and knowledge graph advised by Dr.Imdadullah Khan(LUMS).
+I introduced non-uniform sampling, and explored more in depth effective rated items that increased 3.0% accuracy
+and AUC over an existing
 <br/>

 ### Research Assistant at Technology for People Initiative (TPI) lab at LUMS